hamidgholami/accp-cheatsheet/README.md

 - Cost optimization

 ### AWS WAF
-- AWS Web Application Firewall creates custom rules that block <ins>common attack patterns</ins>, such as:
+- AWS Web Application Firewall creates custom rules that block <ins>common attack patterns</ins>, to protect against **common exploits** that could compromise application availability and security or consume excessive resources, such as:
 	- SQL injection.
 	- Cross-site scripting.
 	- Rules that are designed for your specific application